bpoulaindev/ReactProject/README.md

-# Foobar
+# UserLab

-Foobar is a Python library for dealing with word pluralization.
+UserLab is a crazy project using Tailwind UI, Tailwind CSS, ReactJS and Headless UI

 ## Installation